abdrahmansoltan/Learning-Notes/JavaScript/06-JS-Modules & task-runners.md

 - In a module, **“this”** is undefined

-  - Compare it to non-module scripts, where this is a `global` object:
+  - Compare it to non-module `scripts`, where this is a `window` object:

     ```html
     <script>